moora/zbx-hyperv/README.md

 ```

 ## Zabbix templates
 In addition I've attached preconfigured Zabbix Template here, so you can use it in your environment.
 It's using Low Level Discovery functionality.
-Have fun and rate it on [share.zabbix.com](https://share.zabbix.com/storage-devices/hp/hp-smart-array-controller) if you like it. =)

 **Tested with**:
 Hyper-V on Windows Server 2012 R2